-The proposed capital programme is fully funded from existing resources.
-However the MTFS does commit future capital receipts towards debt repayment and should these receipts not materialise this would create a shortfall/pressure on the revenue budget.
+The proposed capital programme is funded from a combination of existing resources and internal borrowing in respect of the vast majority of the fleet replacement.
+The MTFS does commit future capital receipts towards debt repayment and should these receipts not materialise this would create a shortfall/pressure on the revenue budget.